sirmarcel/cmlkit/cmlkit/README.md

 - Make it possible to save trained `Models` (caching should take most of the pain out of retraining)
 - Possibly implement an `sklearn` interface as plugin (`cmlsci`)
+- Add real support for predictive variances, and models that give uncertainties in general

 ## Development practice